 The fourth community card, often called the turn, is dealt by the dealer.

 The third betting round has begun.

-The fifth community card, often known the river, is dealt by the dealer.
+The fifth community card in poker rules, often known the river, is dealt by the dealer.

 The final round of betting is about to begin.

 If two or more players haven't folded yet, the rest of the players must display their cards.

 According to the poker hand rankings, the winner is the one who has the best hand.